kornellewy/sc2_lechita_1.0/README.md

 # SC2 bot

-This is the code for "" by KJN_for_YT.
+This is the code for "Ja zbudowac bota do starcraft 2 używając AI?" by KJN_for_YT.
 Kod z polskimi komentarzami jest dostępny w pliku main_pl.py

 ## Overview_en